nvmwill/nexmo-developer/_documentation/en/video/guides/amazon-s3-encryption.md

      https://api.opentok.com/v2/partner/$app_id/archive/storage
 ```

-Set the value for `app_id` to your API key.
+Set the value for `app_id` to your App ID.
 Set the value for `json_web_token` to a JSON web token.
 Set the values for `your-s3-bucket` and `your-s3-access-key` to credentials that have appropriate access to your Amazon S3 account.

 For more information, see [Archiving using AWS S3](/video/guides/using-s3).